Beau Weaver: Career

 Weaver was born and raised in Tulsa, Oklahoma.
 He became a disc jockey at age 15 and is sometimes known as Beauregard Rodriquez Weaver.

 In the 1970s and 1980s, he was on the air at some of America's top pop music stations, such as KHJ in Los Angeles, KFRC in San Francisco, KILT in Houston, KCBQ in San Diego, KNUS in Dallas, and KAKC in Tulsa.
 He was also one of the pioneers of satellite broadcasting as an original member of the air staff of the Transtar Radio Network.

 By the 1980s, Weaver had left radio and began working as a freelance voice actor in Los Angeles.
 He was the announcer on the short-lived game show College Mad House, a spin-off of the kids' game show Fun House.
+From 1991-1995, Weaver served as announcer on Talk Soup.
 Today, he is the voice of the CBS Domestic Television programs, The Insider and The Doctors.
 He is the narrator on Animal Planet's doc series, Weird, True and Freaky, National Geographic's "Known Universe" and "American Loggers and "Heartland Thunder" on the Discovery Channel.
 Some recent movie trailers and television campaigns voiced by Weaver include: "Into The Wild" and "Revolutionary Road."

 Weaver has done work with Disney, promoting their video releases in the late 1990s working alongside fellow Disney voice-overs Mark Elliott and Brian Cummings.
 One of his most notable Disney voice-overs is "Thanks for joining us for this special preview.
 And now, our Feature Presentation."

 In television animation, Beau's most memorable roles include Superman/Clark Kent in the 1989 Ruby-Spears production of Superman, a revival of the series timed to coincide with the fiftieth anniversary of the creation of the character.
-In 1996, he played the lead role of Reed Richards a.k.a.
-"Mister Fantastic" in Marvel's Fantastic Four.
+He later voiced Mister Fantastic in Marvel's Fantastic Four animated series.
 Weaver was also the announcer of the first ever video newsmagazine, Real TV from 1996–1999 and again from 2000-2001.